Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 - Whatever you do, crush the infamous thing, and love those who love you.
 - Letter to Jean le Rond d'Alembert (28 November 1762); This was written in reference to crushing superstition, and the words "écrasez l'infâme" ("Crush the Infamy") became a motto strongly identified with Voltaire.

+#### Ernesto - We are creating more than a community, we are creating a commons

+Well, I hope I can answer.
+It is a very complex question that I don't know if I have the words to describe.

+I think if everything we do comes from our purest intention.
+And our intention is to be the truest self.
+What we do in our community is give permission to other people to be their true selves.

+So that brings the focus of us into that relationship.
+And that is what builds the community.
+Focusing on understanding our purest intention.
+Why is it exactly that we're doing this?
+And we're doing this not for ourselves but from a holistic perspective, we're doing it for the whole.

+We are creating more than a community, we are creating a commons.
+This is something that each one of us needs to work in ourselves.
+Who are we bringing into this community?
+Is it the best version of ourselves?
+Are we putting our purest intention in what we're doing here?
+Somebody mentioned truth, this would be the truest version of ourselves. - *- precis of Noah - 56:08*